mohamedahmadianzade/cutshort/README.md

 ### :dart: Security considerations:
  - All service are protected via token authentication and there is no public api service. so please login to can access all service
  - Authorization based on Role-based and each user has access to services via role permissions.
- - Roles are note dymiac and in this version, there are just two fixed roles  ( admin and user )
+ - Roles are not dynamic and in this version, there are just two fixed roles  ( admin and user )
  - Role can be assigned/deassign to other users by user with admin role privileges